michelp/pgsodium/README.md

 allocated memory used by the when freed.
 In general it is a bad idea to store secrets in the database itself, although this can be done carefully it has a higher risk.
-To help with this problem, pgsodium has an optional Server Key Management function that can load a server key at boot.
+To help with this problem, pgsodium has an optional Server Key Management function that can load a hidden server key at boot that other keys are *derived* from.

 # Server Key Management